jonatascastro12/jonatascastro.me/src/content/resume/index.md

 - Managed Oracle databases using PL/SQL language (Oracle)
 - Created an automatic ETL (Extraction, Transform, Load) mechanism for different data sources (SAP databases and datasheets)
 - Supported economic analysis activities of the PRÉ-SAL project portfolio
-- Built automated validation workflows
+- Built automated validation workflow

 ##  <img src="/images/emidia-logo.png" class="inline-image" /> GRUPO EMÍDIA
 ###	Web Developer <br><small>MAR, 2012 TO NOV, 2012 (9 MONTHS)</small>
 -	Conducted the design and development of the management system of a preparatory school for civil service exams
 -	Led the planning, project management, development and maintenance of Skoom: a social network of discounts and benefits
 -	Developed websites and web systems using (X)HTML, CSS, JavaScript, jQuery, PHP and MySQL according to W3C standards.
 -	Improved SEO (Search Engine Optimization) of dynamic websites
 -	Built websites using the WordPress platform
 -	Collaborated with UX design
-- Supported security enhancements and performance optimization to internet systems
+-	Supported security enhancements and performance optimization of internet systems

 ## <img src="/images/brasdev-logo.gif" class="inline-image" /> BRASDEV DEVELOPERS
 ### Web developer <br><small>JAN, 2010 TO DEC, 2010 (1 YEAR)</small>
-- Developed websites and web systems using (X)HTML, CSS, JavaScript, jQuery, PHP, Wordpress and MySQL according to W3C standards.
-  - an online flower shop
-  - a portal about elder care
-  - a hotsite for an english course
-  - institutional websites for hospital, university and trading companies
+- Developed websites and web systems using (X)HTML, CSS, JavaScript, jQuery, PHP, Wordpress and MySQL according to W3C standards for an online flower shop, a portal about elder care, a hotsite for an english course, institutional websites for hospital, university and trading companies
-- Created of graphic material for advertising campaigns
+- Created graphic material for advertising campaigns
 - Elaborated UX for websites
+-->